-In the midst of winter, it can be a struggle to put on your running shoes and venture out into a dark, cold, and rainy Tuesday night to run 10km . . . especially if you’re just home from work, hungry, tired, and the family are vying for your time.
+In the midst of winter, it can be a struggle to put on your running shoes and venture out into the dark, cold, and rainy abyss to run 10km; especially if you’re just home from work, hungry, tired, and your family is vying for your time.

 As a result, it’s no wonder that over the winter, motivation levels drop and bellies bulge.
 And just because you’re rostered to play Santa Claus for two hours at your kid’s school, doesn’t mean you should get into character!